 Since 1998 his work has built bridges between Cuba and the U.S. through joint research on marine resources shared by countries that are separated by only 90 miles of ocean.
 The biological links between these countries are considerable, particularly in a marine context where ocean currents pay no heed to international maritime borders or embargoes.
 The larvae of fish, coral, and crustaceans as well as migratory sea turtles, sharks, and marine mammals flow between the countries, depending on healthy habitats for survival.
 The US lies upstream from Cuba and hence depends on Cuban biodiversity for the health of its coastal habitats from south Texas to coastal Massachusetts.

-Fernando is also the Director of MuVE at the Patricia and Phillip Frost Museum of Science, a volunteer-based habitat restoration project that empowers South Florida residents to restore urban coastal ecosystems such as mangroves, dunes, and tropical hardwood forests.
-As Curator of Ecology he is also helping design marine science-based exhibits for a 250,000 square foot state-of-the-art museum and aquarium where the museum will move in 2016.
+Fernando was formerly the Director of MuVE at the Patricia and Phillip Frost Museum of Science, a volunteer-based habitat restoration project that empowers South Florida residents to restore urban coastal ecosystems such as mangroves, dunes, and tropical hardwood forests.
 A 2011 Kinship Fellow and 2010 Audubon Together Green Fellow, he holds a master's degree in marine affairs and policy from the University of Miami’s Rosenstiel School of Marine and Atmospheric Science and a bachelor’s degree in biology from Oberlin College.